oarcscience/ith.oarc.science/neu/eng/eft/eft00.md

 #### \[1890\]

 ###### Scanned and redacted by Phillip Brown.
-Additional formatting and proofing by J. B. Hare at Intangible Textual Heritage.
+Additional formatting and proofing by J. Lelievre at Intangible Textual Heritage.
 This text is in the public domain.
 This file may be used for any non-commerical purpose, provided this statement of attibution is left intact.

 ------------------------------------------------------------------------